Fordcois/crown-cryptic/README.md

 ## Future Development Tasks

+Clue Implementation: Decide on and implement the method for providing hints or additional clues to users.

+Clue Letters - Letters given as clues should not be able to be changed

+CSS & Styling

+## Development Log & Completed Tasks
+[7th July]

-1. User Guess Storage: Store the user's guess as an array of letters.
+User Guess Storage: Store the user's guess as an array of letters.
 The keyboard, once implemented, should update the corresponding index in this array based on the currently selected number or state.

-2. Letter Display in Squares: Each letter square should display its letter based on the corresponding index in the UserGuessArray.
+Letter Display in Squares: Each letter square should display its letter based on the corresponding index in the UserGuessArray.

-3. Submit and Check Answer: Implement functionality to convert the UserGuessArray into a string upon submission.
+Submit and Check Answer: Implement functionality to convert the UserGuessArray into a string upon submission.
 Compare this string with the correctAnswer.
 If they match, proceed with the appropriate action.

-4. Create Keyboard & Letter Components: Develop the on-screen keyboard and individual letter components to facilitate user input.
+Create Keyboard & Letter Components: Develop the on-screen keyboard and individual letter components to facilitate user input.

-5. Keyboard Letter Components Functionality: Ensure that selecting a letter on the keyboard updates the currentSelectedSquare and increments the currentSelectedSquare index accordingly.
+Keyboard Letter Components Functionality: Ensure that selecting a letter on the keyboard updates the currentSelectedSquare and increments the currentSelectedSquare index accordingly.

-6. Submit Button Functionality: Develop a submit button that, when clicked, converts the UserGuessArray into a string and compares it with the correct answer.
+Submit Button Functionality: Develop a submit button that, when clicked, converts the UserGuessArray into a string and compares it with the correct answer.
 If the answer is correct, trigger a pop-up notification.

-7. Clue Implementation: Decide on and implement the method for providing hints or additional clues to users.